appsforartists/ambidex/README.md

 The first challenge to overcome is knowing which data needs to be loaded for a particular page to be rendered.
 The server only knows which page to show by inspecting the URL; it can also use the URL determine which data to load.

-You can use the "name" property of the `<Route />` to invoke the actions and stores needed to render the page.
+You can use the `name` property of the `<Route />` to invoke the actions and stores needed to render the page.
 For example, this route is named `myBikes`:

 ```javascript
 <Route